 The Funds may also invest in ETFs.
 ETFs are typically open-end investment companies that are bought and sold on a national securities exchange and seek to replicate the performance, before fees and expenses, of an underlying index of securities.
 An ETF is similar to a traditional mutual fund, but trades at different prices during the day on a security exchange like a stock.
 Similar to investments in other investment companies discussed above, the Fund's investments in ETFs will involve duplication of advisory fees and other expenses since the Fund will be investing in another investment company.
-In addition, the Fund's investment in ETFs is also subject to its limitations on investments in investment companies discussed above.
-To the extent the Fund invests in ETFs which focus on a particular market segment or industry, the Fund will also be subject to the risks associated with investing in those sectors or industries.
+In addition, the Fund's investment in ETFs is also subject to its limitations on investments in investment or industry, the Fund will also be subject to the risks associated with investing in those sectors or industries.
 The shares of the ETFs in which the Fund will invest will be listed on a national securities exchange and the Fund will purchase or sell these shares on the secondary market at its current market price, which may be more or less than its NAV.
 Investors in the Fund should be aware that ETFs that seek to replicate a particular benchmark index are subject to "tracking risk," which is the risk that an ETF will not be able to replicate exactly the performance of the index it tracks.